raspberrypilearning/relax-stretch/en/step_5.md

 Now, you will add the condition `if`{:class="block3control"} `repetitions`{:class="block3variables"} `is less than`{:class="block3operators"} `5`.

+**Note:** This sets the maximum number of repeats.
+You could choose a different number but the more repeats you allow, the longer the program takes to run.

 --- task ---

 From the `Operators`{:class="block3operators"} blocks menu, select a `less than`{:class="block3operators"} operator: